Face Identification on mW power budget using GAP8

 First, the application looks for a face in the image using the Face Detection algorithm.
 Until a face is detected the Face Reidenfication Network is not run.
 Face Detection can be triggered by an external signal such as a Passive Infrared Sensor (PIR) to further reduce power consumption when no face is present.
 Once a face is detected the Face Detection algorithm outputs the coordinates of the detected face in the image.
 This area of the image is extracted and scaled to a 128 x 128-pixel image.
 This extracted portion of the image is provided as input to the Face Reidentification CNN.
-The output of the CNN is 1024 parameters (16-bit values) signature of the detected face.
+The output of the CNN is 512 parameters (16-bit size) signature of the detected face.

 Signature of a face to be recognised is stored in the database.
 Presenting another image of the same person to the Face Reidentification network will result in a set of parameters that are closely related to the stored signature.
 So to ‘learn’ a face one or more images are taken and the sets of resulting parameters stored into the database.
 Once a face is learned the values in output by the Face Reidentification CNN are compared with the database and if close a match is made.

 The input image is taken at Quarter VGA (QVGA) resolution (320 x 240 pixels).
 The Face Detection algorithm consumes around 1 mW per frame per second and frame rate of 10 frames per second consumes 1/7th fraction of GAP8’s compute power.